RaspberryKitty1/UserScripts/README.md

 # UI Cleaner UserStyles

-A set of **UserStyles** to declutter the Twitch and NotebookLM interfaces, hiding promotional elements, unnecessary buttons, and other distractions for a cleaner browsing experience.
+A set of **UserStyles** to declutter the Twitch, NotebookLM, and X.com/Twitter interfaces, hiding promotional elements, unnecessary buttons, and other distractions for a cleaner browsing experience.

 ---